Masters in Computer Science

-Even though the field is competitive, there are limitless job opportunities as the field of computer science continues to expand.
-In fact, it is projected to be one of the fastest-growing occupations from now until 2014.
 Concentrations include web page design, systems analysis, networking, digital design, programming, telecommunications and software applications.
 More and more employers are seeking candidates for work that have completed a higher level of education.
-Some computer scientists are employed in highly-interactive jobs, such as on a team of virtual reality systems designers, robot design team, or computer game development companies.
+Some computer scientists are employed in highly interactive jobs, such as on a team of virtual reality systems designers, robot design team, or computer game development companies.

 Computer Science Grad Resources

 University of California/Berkeley offers the Master of Computer Science through the Department of Electrical Engineering & Computer Science.
 There is also a Master of Computer Engineering through this department and Cal also has many other IT programs, but you have to go looking for them.
 Nothing is simple at Berkeley.
 There is a Master of Information Management & Systems offered through the School of Information and several IT oriented engineering degrees through the School of Engineering.